 The members of the College who are appointed to the rank of Professor, Associate Professor, Assistant Professor, or Instructor.
 (See Constitution of the College, Article IV, Section 1) This definition presumes that the College awards academic rank to faculty who primarily and regularly instruct students in credit-earning coursework.
+Instructional and non-instructional (e.g., advising) loads comprise a faculty member's workload.
 The definition extends to include those who hold academic rank as librarians or as appointees to concurrent administrative positions.